Central African Rep Country Summary

 World Bank: Control of Corruption Percentile Rank | 9 |

 Corruption poses a significant risk for companies in the Central African Republic (CAR), particularly following the political instability and violence that erupted after the 2013 coup.
-The pre-existing corruption issues have worsened, contributing to the fragility of the state, with bribery and extortion being widespread.
-Despite CAR's ratification of the United Nations Convention Against Corruption, efforts to combat these issues remain minimal.
+The pre-existing corruption issues have worsened, contributing to the state's fragility, with bribery and extortion being widespread and impunity remaining a critical concern.
+Despite CAR's ratification of the United Nations Convention Against Corruption, efforts to combat corruption are largely ineffective.

 Economy

-The Central African Republic (CAR) has a predominantly agricultural economy, with agriculture contributing approximately 43.2% to its GDP.
-Despite its wealth of natural resources like diamonds and gold, the country remains one of the poorest in the world, facing challenges such as ongoing civil conflict, weak infrastructure, and a heavy reliance on informal sectors.
+The Central African Republic has a predominantly agrarian economy, with agriculture accounting for a significant portion of its GDP.
+Despite its rich natural resources, including diamonds and gold, the country remains one of the poorest globally, struggling with high unemployment and low GDP per capita due to ongoing conflict and instability.

 Buy Full Central African Rep Report